tomasferrarisenda/bootstrap-lab/README.md

 <br/>

 ## Instructions
-I'm running this lab in WSL2 for Windows.
-There are some steps you don't need to run or will need to modify if you are running on Linux.
+I built this lab in WSL2 for Windows.
+Some steps may vary if you are running on Linux.

 1. Run deploy-in-minikube.sh
 ```bash